-Stockholder Proposals for Inclusion in the Proxy Materials for the 2023 Annual Meeting of Stockholders
+Stockholder Proposals for Inclusion in the Proxy Materials for the 2024 Annual Meeting of Stockholders

-For stockholders to present proper proposals (other than nominations of directors) for inclusion in our proxy materials for the 2023 annual meeting of stockholders on a timely basis, the relevant information must be received by the Company's Corporate Secretary at the principal executive offices of the Company, 200 Forge Way, Suite 205, Rockaway, NJ 07866, on or before June 14, 2023; provided that in the event that the date of the 2023 annual meeting is advanced more than 30 days prior to, or delayed by more than 30 days after, the anniversary of this year's annual meeting, the relevant information must be received by the Company no later than the deadline set forth in a public announcement made by the Company, which deadline will be a reasonable time after that public announcement and a reasonable time before the Company begins to print and send its proxy materials for the 2023 annual meeting.
+For stockholders to present proper proposals (other than nominations of directors) for inclusion in our proxy materials for the 2024 annual meeting of stockholders on a timely basis, the relevant information must be received by the Company's Corporate Secretary at the principal executive offices of the Company, 200 Forge Way, Suite 205, Rockaway, NJ 07866, on or before February 6, 2024; provided that in the event that the date of the 2024 annual meeting is advanced more than 30 days prior to, or delayed by more than 30 days after, the anniversary of this year's annual meeting, the relevant information must be received by the Company no later than the deadline set forth in a public announcement made by the Company, which deadline will be a reasonable time after that public announcement and a reasonable time before the Company begins to print and send its proxy materials for the 2024 annual meeting.
 All such proposals must comply with all of the requirements of Rule 14a-8 under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), regarding the inclusion of the stockholder proposals in company-sponsored proxy materials.

-Stockholder Proposals for Consideration at the 2023 Annual Meeting of Stockholders, but not for Inclusion in the Proxy Materials
+Stockholder Proposals for Consideration at the 2024 Annual Meeting of Stockholders, but not for Inclusion in the Proxy Materials

-The Company's amended and restated bylaws also require advanced notice of any stockholder proposal to be proposed, but not included in our proxy materials for the 2023 annual meeting (other than the nomination of candidates for election as a director).
+The Company's amended and restated bylaws also require advanced notice of any stockholder proposal to be proposed, but not included in our proxy materials for the 2024 annual meeting (other than the nomination of candidates for election as a director).
 Any stockholder considering such a proposal should carefully review the Company's amended and restated bylaws, which describe the timing, procedural and substantive requirements for such proposal.
-Proposals of matters for consideration at the 2023 annual meeting of stockholders, but not for inclusion in the proxy materials, must be received no earlier than August 4, 2023 and no later than September 3, 2023; provided that in the event that the date of the 2023 annual meeting is advanced more than 30 days prior to or delayed by more than 30 days after the anniversary of this year's annual meeting, notice by a stockholder to be timely must be received no earlier than the close of business on the 120th day prior to such annual meeting and not later than the close of business on the later of (i) the 90th day prior to such annual meeting or (ii) the close of business on the 10th day following the day on which public announcement of the date of such meeting is first made.
+Proposals of matters for consideration at the 2024 annual meeting of stockholders, but not for inclusion in the proxy materials, must be received no earlier than April 6, 2024 and no later than May 6, 2024; provided that in the event that the date of the 2024 annual meeting is advanced more than 30 days prior to or delayed by more than 30 days after the anniversary of this year's annual meeting, notice by a stockholder to be timely must be received no earlier than the close of business on the 120th day prior to such annual meeting and not later than the close of business on the 10th day following the day on which public announcement of the date of such meeting is first made.

-Director Nominations by a Stockholder without Soliciting Proxies for the 2023 Annual Meeting of Stockholders
+Director Nominations by a Stockholder for the 2024 Annual Meeting of Stockholders